domingoclub/website/content/2021-03-23-domingo-club/2021-03-18-about/2021-03-18-about-en/_index.md

 Big changes come from everyday habits, join us in the club and let's make our Sunday more impactful.

+!!! notes "What's in the making?"
+    Want to know what we are doing now?
+Visit our [[now]] page.

 ![Toni & Maudi, Barcelona, 2021](gif-duo.gif)

 ## Philosophy